Fiber optic networks are key for upcoming 5G deployment

 Prysmian Group Continues Investments in Optical Fiber and Cable

-Fiber optic networks are key for the upcoming 5G technology: this is the main message highlighted during today’s second “NExsT Telecoms Forum” in New York City, with the title “Creating the Foundation of 5G and IoT”, hosted by Prysmian Group, world leader in the telecom and energy cable systems industry.
+Fiber optic networks are key for the upcoming 5G technology: this is the main message highlighted during today’s second “NExsT Telecoms Forum” in New York City, with the title “Creating the Foundation of 5G and IoT”, hosted by Prysmian Group, a world leader in the telecom and energy cable systems industry.

 With an ongoing investment plan of about $451 million in the period 2017-2020, Prysmian Group confirms its support to the increasing demand of its customers for optical cable solutions.
-A significant part of this investment is being implemented in the U.S. facilities, and includes the increase of capacity for its new rollable ribbon cable FlexRibbon™, designed and built in the U.S.
+A significant part of this investment is being implemented in the U.S. facilities and includes the increase of capacity for its new rollable ribbon cable FlexRibbon™, designed and built in the U.S.

 The NExsT event saw the participation of some of the major North American and worldwide telecom operators, independent associations, as well as institutions and regulators.
 The latest developments in smart cities, 5G, IoT, data centers and FTTx are set to change the world, and the meeting focused around the theme of 5G and related topics such as today’s key connectivity, optical fiber and infrastructure issues, what technology, business applications, policies and regulations will need to be in place, product and technology innovation, digital divide and a lot more.